-Typical ciguatera poisoning results in a gastrointestinal illness, followed by neurologic symptoms and, rarely, cardiovascular collapse.
+Typical ciguatera poisoning results in a gastrointestinal illness and may also cause neurologic symptoms.
+Although very rare, cardiovascular collapse may result.
 The first symptoms usually appear 1–3 hours after eating contaminated fish and include nausea, vomiting, diarrhea, and abdominal pain.

-Neurologic symptoms appear 3–72 hours after the meal and include paresthesias, pain in the teeth or the sensation that the teeth are loose, itching, metallic taste, blurred vision, or even transient blindness.
-Cold allodynia (dysesthesia when touching cold water or objects) is characteristic and almost pathognomonic of ciguatera poisoning.
+Neurologic symptoms usually appear 3–72 hours after the meal and include paresthesias, pain in the teeth or the sensation that the teeth are loose, itching, metallic taste, blurred vision, or even transient blindness.
+Cold allodynia (dysesthesia when touching cold water or objects) is characteristic, though there can be acute sensitivity to both hot and cold.
 Neurologic symptoms usually last a few days to several weeks.

-Chronic neuropsychiatric symptoms resembling chronic fatigue syndrome may be disabling, last several months, and include malaise, depression, headaches, myalgias, and fatigue.
+Chronic neuropsychiatric symptoms resembling chronic fatigue syndrome may be disabling, last several months or longer, and include malaise, depression, headaches, myalgias, and fatigue.
 Cardiac manifestations include bradycardia, other arrhythmias, and hypotension.

 The overall death rate from ciguatera poisoning is approximately 0.1% but varies according to the toxin dose and availability of medical care to deal with complications.
 The diagnosis of ciguatera poisoning is based on the clinical signs and symptoms and a history of eating fish that are known to carry ciguatera toxin.
-Commercial kits are available to test for ciguatera in fish.
-They are sensitive but expensive.
-There is no test for ciguatera in humans.
+Commercial kits to test for ciguatera in fish are unreliable; however, reliable fish testing can be done by the US Food and Drug Administration (FDA).
+There is no easily available clinical test for ciguatera in humans.

 Travelers can take the following precautions to prevent ciguatera fish poisoning: